thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 - When contemplating such PRs, it is important to consider when a change is suitable for a researcher to work on, vs. when it would benefit from an engineer's expertise.
 For example, major refactors, or features that are primarily about infrastructure tooling, are likely to be a poorer fit for a researcher's focus.

 ### PRs without RFCs
 - Researchers are reminded that not all research work requires an [RFC](https://thousandbrainsproject.readme.io/docs/request-for-comments-rfc) before it can be carried out.
-For example, a significant idea might occasionally require a single line of code to evaluate, in which case it is quicker to simply make the change and report the results, rather than begin with the RFC process.
+For example, a significant idea might require a single line of code to evaluate, in which case it is quicker to simply make the change and report the results, rather than begin with the RFC process.

 ### Multiple Researchers Working on a Single Research Prototype
 - From time-to-time, two or more researchers may be working on ideas that could be considered elements of a single, over-arching Research Prototype.
 In this case, it is perfectly acceptable for them to use a shared RP fork.